The Clanging Funeral Bell

 Remember, going to me, I like, so I was like, I got shampoo and conditioner.
 And she went, aye, these are two different kinds.

-Did you explain that you've spent a lot of your life living in hotel rooms, so
+Did you explain that you've spent a lot of your life living in hotel rooms?
+So

-shampoo and conditioner just isn't a fucking thing.
-Pay your way.
+shampoo and conditioner just isn't just funny.

 So you've got nice smelling hair.
+Right.

-Surely that's better.
+surely that's better.
 Well, I guess if it's like if what country is dragging fruit from, let's speculate.

 I would say the Philippines.
 The Philippines.